-To claim life insurance payouts you need to contact the relevant insurer or friendly society; you should be able to get their contact details from ASIC.
+To claim life insurance payouts you need to contact the insurer, the policyholder you held cover with – you should be able to get their contact details from ASIC.
 The insurer will then contact ASIC, which will give them the funds to pass on to you.

 - Someone might hold a life insurance policy in superannuation without knowing it, and the people close to them don't realise that they're entitled to a payout.

 - The immediate beneficiaries may also have died, in which case the money needs to be passed on further.
 Tracking down the rightful inheritors can take time.

 - It's common for people to travel or move after the death of a loved one, which can make it harder for insurers to track down beneficiaries.

 Do I get interest on unclaimed life insurance?

 Yes.
 Since 2013, the federal government has paid interest on unclaimed life insurance money held by ASIC.
 The interest rate changes every year so the amount you'll receive will depend on how long it's been unclaimed for and ASIC's regulations.
 No interest is payable before 1 July 2013.

 Find out what exactly TPD insurance covers and how to determine an appropriate level of cover to give adequate protection in the event of disablement.